 How your design software helps you to eliminate crosstalk in high speed PCB designing

 PCB design tools have a lot of functionality built into them to help you to avoid crosstalk in your designs.
 Board layer rules will help you to avoid broadside coupling by specifying routing directions and creating microstrip stackups.
 With net class rules, you will be able to assign greater trace spacing to groups of nets that are more susceptible to crosstalk.
 Diff pair routers will route your differential pairs together as an actual pair instead of routing them individually.
-This will maintain the required spacing of the differential pair traces to each other and to other nets in order to avoid crosstalk.
+This will maintain the required spacing for components of the differential pair traces to each other and to other nets in order to avoid crosstalk.

 In addition to the built-in functionality of your PCB design software, there are also other tools that can help you to eliminate crosstalk in high speed PCB designing as well.
 There are different crosstalk calculators available to help you determine the proper trace width and spacing for your routing.
 There are also signal integrity simulators to analyze your design for potential crosstalk problems.

-PCB design software, like Altium Designer, has the advanced functionality that we’ve discussed here already built into it.
-Would you like to find out more about how Altium can help you to work through crosstalk and other signal integrity issues in your Printed Circuit design?
+PCB design software, like Altium Designer®, has the advanced functionality that we’ve discussed here already built into it.
+Would you like to find out more about how Altium can help you to work through crosstalk and other signal integrity issues in your Printed design?
 Talk to an expert at Altium.

 About the AuthorVisit Website More Content by Altium Designer